Giraffey27/Blooket-Coin-Hack/README.md

-# Blooket-Coin-Hack
+//Description
-This hack will give you 500 coins and 300 XP
+This hack will give you 500 coins and 300 XP.

+//How to execute
+Open Inspect element(ctrl+shift+i) and go to the console tab.
-Type "Javascript:" and then copy the raw code, and paste it after Javascript:
+Copy the raw code and paste it into the console tab, reload your page and the coins will be added

-IMPORTANT:DO NOT PUT A SPACE BETWEEN "Javascript:" and then the code.
+..........You can only do this once a day.......